Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 From crowd-pleasers like Beauty and the Beast Live on Stage and Festival of the Lion King to outdoor entertainment at the America Gardens Theater in Epcot or Feathered Friends in Flight at Animal Kingdom, there’s so much to experience at each theme park.

-In honor of the park's 50th anniversary, Disney World debuted a new nighttime spectacular at Magic Kingdom, Disney Enchantment, where guests can enjoy dazzling lights that illuminate the castle courtyard and stunning fireworks that light up the night sky.
+In honor of the park's 50th anniversary, Disney World debuted a new nighttime spectacular at Magic Kingdom, Disney Enchantment, where guests can enjoy dazzling lights illuminating the castle courtyard and stunning fireworks lighting up the night sky.

 Disney World also features awesome holiday events like Mickey’s Not-So-Scary Halloween Party and Mickey’s Very Merry Christmas Party, where you can experience Mickey's Once Upon a Christmastime Parade and Minnie's Wonderful Christmastime Fireworks Show.